April 18, 2005

 Partial hedges and contingent positions

-As long-time followers of these comments know, I occasionally hedge using put options only, or establish “contingent” call option positions.
+As long-time followers of these comments know, I occasionally hedge using put options only, "stagger" the strike prices of the option combinations, or establish “contingent” call option positions, or in severely negative conditions.
 These are more complex, but the basic idea is this:

 A put-only position defends against the downside risk of the portfolio without limiting the upside potential, but the cost of this “asymmetry” is that the put option decays in value as time moves toward expiration (even if the market doesn't move).
-I use various “gamma scalping” strategies to minimize the impact of this time decay, which are most effective when the actual volatility of the market is greater than the volatility “implied” in the option prices.
-More often, I use option combinations rather than put-only strategies, because the objective of the hedging is literally to remove the impact of market fluctuations, not to “game” the market with a potentially expensive attempt to have our cake and eat it too.
+I use various “gamma scalping” strategies to reduce the impact of this time decay, which are most effective when the actual volatility of the market is greater than the volatility “implied” in the option prices.
+More often, I use option combinations rather than put-only strategies, because the objective of the hedging is generally to remove the impact of market fluctuations.

 It's important to recognize that the options market has operated very well during panics, including October 1987, and in numerous instances since.
 Still, because I occasionally receive “doomsday” questions about the markets, I've included some institutional details and my own views here.
 All of the options used by the Hussman Funds are exchange traded and backed by the Options Clearing Corporation (OCC).
 The OCC is in turn backed by the creditworthiness of its Clearing Members (major U.S. financial institutions) and carries a lien on securities, margin deposits and funds maintained in Clearing Members accounts to the extent specified in the OCC's rules (see www.optionclearing.com for details).
 The OCC requires margin deposits by its Clearing Members, and carries a separate Clearing Fund.
 While various financial institutions may, on their own, face risks related to their own option positions or over-the-counter option exposures, I believe that an OCC default is highly improbable, as is a failure relating to exchange-traded options.
 Even if an OCC default were to occur, and neither the Federal Reserve nor other financial institutions were willing or able to ensure its solvency, the potential loss to the Hussman Funds would be limited to the extent that the Fund's options were “in-the-money,” which rarely represents more than a few percent of Fund value.